top of page

 Projection mapping is harder than I remember it being.
 During the process, I attempted to projection map actual 3D objects from blender onto the scale model, but have yet to master that.... or even come close.

-I did, however, revisit the previous world building exercise to establish some sort of projection map narrative through more of clipping.'s music, this time mixed together into a short "rough fit" or proof of concept for projection mapping.
+I did, however, revisit the previous world building exercise to establish some sort of projection map narrative through more of clipping.'s music, this time using a quickly mixed short to create a "rough fit" or proof of concept for projection mapping at scale.

 Below is the "base" which is projected onto the scale "set" piece and has been included for the sake of transparency and archiving.